An independent foundation in cooperation with a team of Dutch and Ugandan gynaecologists, Dutch communication experts

 The foundation sets up Training for Life centers in developing countries.
 The local medical faculty is trained so that they can keep training their own employees in medical skills, teamwork and communication.

 The training program effects are scientifically evaluated.
 These effects include the satisfaction of trainers and trainee; knowledge and skills acquired by the trainees; the implementation of learned skills in daily work; and the impact on patient outcome, including maternal and child mortality rates.

-In November 2014, 12 staff members (in Mulago Hospital, Kampala) followed a train-the-trainer course, followed by one day refreshing course in September 2015.
+In November 2014, 12 staff members (in Mulago Hospital, Kampala, Uganda) followed a train-the-trainer course, followed by one day refreshing course in September 2015.
 Since November 2014, all 45 obstetric residents are trained monthly by this local team.
 Since of September 2018, all obstetric healthcare professionals (obstetricians, pediatricians, anesthetists, nurses, midwives, residents, students) are trained in a multidisciplinary training.
 We have set up three Training for Life training centers in Kampala and one center in Mbale.
 For an impression, have a look at the youtube video below.